e0958902/tp/docs/UserGuide.md

-### Saving to a file
+### Saving to a file: `save`
-Saves the JSON file at the specified path.
+Saves the JSON file to the specified path.

-Format: `save [-o outputFile]`
+Format: `save [-o saveFile]`

+Examples:
-- If the `-o outputFile` is not specified, it will write to its default save location.
+- `save`: Save the file to the default location.
+- `save -o data/testfolder/output.json`: Saves the file

+The default save location is `data/MediTrackerData.json`.
-- As far as possible, refrain from using spaces in the file path, especially with a -h i.e. path/to -h/
+As far as possible, refrain from using spaces in the file path, especially with `-h` i.e. `path/to -h/`.
+This will trigger the help message to be displayed rather than processing the saving.

-- Ensure that the file does not end with a space or a dot (.)
+Also, ensure that the file does not end with a space or a dot (.); the file must end with `.json`.

-- System folders, don't save there.
-Ensure that the folder you are going to write to has the proper access rights
+Ensure that the folder you are going to write to has the proper access rights.
+Don't write to system folders; it will likely fail.

-### Reading from a file
+### Reading from a file: `load`
+Loads the JSON files from the specified path.

+Format: `load (-in loadFile)`

+Examples:
+- `load -in data/to/inputFile.json`

+The default load location is `data/MediTrackerData.json`.
+This is done automatically when the program starts.
+You should make sure that this file is present in the specified path.
+Alternatively, you can use the `load` command to load the file.

+As far as possible, refrain from using spaces in the file path, especially with `-h` i.e. `path/to -h/`.
+This will trigger the help message to be displayed rather than processing the saving.

-- A Prompt will ask for your confirmation as an additional layer of safeguard.
+A prompt will then ask for your confirmation to overwrite existing data as an additional layer of safeguard.

-- Loading will overwrite existing running data, so be sure to save a copy first before deciding to overwrite
+WARNING: Loading will overwrite existing running data, so be sure to save a copy first before deciding to overwrite.
-- (The rest are more or less the same as above)
-- Rmb the JSON if you modify and you mess it up, either it will not load, or the program loads with corrupt data.
-- So make sure you know what you are doing and keep a backup before you make any sort of modifications!
+See the part on [Editing the File](#editing-the-file) for warnings on modifying the saved file.

+### Editing the file
+The medication information are saved in a `.json` format while the daily medication information are saved in the `.txt` format.
+Advanced users can modify the text files directly.

+WARNING: If the changes to the data file makes either its format or some of the fields contained therein invalid, meditracker may:
+1. Discard all the data and start with a fresh state
+2. Tries to read some information, and fill in placeholder values for fields that fail to load
+3. Crash due to bad data.

+Therefore, only edit the file if you are confident you can update it correctly.

-### Advanced Feature: Setting an arbitrary time
+### Advanced feature: Setting an arbitrary time
-- Still show how to use it (simply)
-- This is intended for the developers only.
-- See Developer Guide for more information.
+This feature is intended for developers to test out the features.
+See the developer guide (To be updated) for more detailed explanation on its implementation.
+To make use of this feature, simply add the following flag and argument **when running the program** (not during the program execution itself)

+Example: `java -jar meditracker.jar -sim 2024-01-01T13:00:00Z`

+The `-sim` flag informs the program that a simulated time is expected.
+The supplied date and time must be of the format specified above, or else the parser will return an error.
+The supplied time is of the format `YYYY-MM-DDTHH:MM:SSZ`

+In the above example, it will set the time for the program to be **1 Jan 2024, 1pm**.

 ## FAQ
 **Q**: How do I transfer my data to another computer?

-**A**: {your answer here}

-- TODO: Add warning about modifying the text files
+**A**: By default, all meditracker-related data will be saved under the `data` folder.
+This folder resides at the same level as the `meditracker.jar` file.
+To transfer the data, just copy/shift the `data` folder to the new computer, making sure it is at the same level as the `.jar` file.

 ## Glossary